TobiWo/gwasrecode/README.md

 I have to admit that the program is not coded in best coding practice in version 0.34.

-## Example usage (this is also written in the ReadME)
+## Example usage (this is also written in the ReadMe)

-####### Example 1 (based on Windows cmd)
+###### Example 1 (based on Windows cmd)
 You have exome data and want to extract all SNPs 40000 base pairs down stream of a reference SNP.

 Beside -t, -o and -b  you have to supply the options -a -s -d -c

-Assume the "test.tped" and "test.tfam" file are stored in the folder "D:\Test\GWAS"
+- Assume the "test.tped" and "test.tfam" file are stored in the folder "D:\Test\GWAS"

-Assume the auxillery file "data_aux.txt" is stored in the folder "D:\Test\Exomeinfo"
+- Assume the auxillery file "data_aux.txt" is stored in the folder "D:\Test\Exomeinfo"

-Assume the reference snp rs1234 on chromosome 2
+- Assume the reference snp rs1234 on chromosome 2

-Assume we want to extract all SNPs 40000 base pairs down stream of the reference snp
+- Assume we want to extract all SNPs 40000 base pairs down stream of the reference snp

-Assume we only want the recoded models for all extracted SNPs and not the single output file per SNP
+- Assume we only want the recoded models for all extracted SNPs and not the single output file per SNP

-The command would be:
+**The command would be:**
 ```
 python gwasrecode.py -t d:\Test\GWAS\test.tped -o outtest.txt -b no -a d:\Test\Exomeinfo\data_aux.txt -s rs1234 -d 40000 -c 2
 ```